Why Choose Truxton Academy?

 At Truxton Academy our goal is to grow confident, productive, intelligent, caring students into responsible, successful adults.

-Children will have Spanish instruction three times each week; 20 minutes per session in kindergarten, 30 minutes per session in grades 1, 2, and 3.
+Children have Spanish instruction three times each week; 20 minutes per session in kindergarten, 30 minutes per session in grades 1, 2, and 3.

 The Spanish program is focused both on Spanish language proficiency, and cultural knowledge and understanding.
 Each year, our Spanish curriculum focuses on different themes and cultural concepts.

 As a charter school, we have to meet all of the New York State standards just as any other school does.
 We do not, however, have to use a set curriculum to do so.
-We will be taking the science standards as a theme to guide us and then embedding math, literacy, and social studies, as well as Spanish and the arts into projects based on those standards.
+We are taking the science standards as a theme to guide us and embedding math, literacy, and social studies, as well as Spanish and the arts into projects based on those standards.

 We believe that kids learn and understand best by doing and that is a key guiding principle in all of the planning we do.

 School Family Culture

 Truxton Academy's goal is to create and maintain a safe, positive, respectful school family culture for all children, staff, and families.

 In order to accomplish this, we utilize Conscious Discipline, positive, skill-based program that helps schools, educators, parents, and students learn the skills needed to resolve conflicts and support self-regulation.
 It teaches us to strengthen and build respectful relationships with ourselves, peers and parents.